 The diplomatic landscape changed during and after the Napoleonic Wars.
 One after another, the South American countries became independent republics.
 The Caribbean islands, except for Haiti, remained in European hands.
 The most important country here was Brazil with a substanti-slave based economy.
 This complicated the diplomatic effort creating many new jurisdictions thstv hd to be dealt with, The South American countries did not possess many vessels that prticipted in the slave trade, but they cooperated to vay degrees with the slavers--espeially Brazil.
 The large market for slaves in Brazil and the short run from Africa to Brazilin ports made interdiction difficult.
 Cuba was also important, but remained in Spanish hands.

 Britain after the end of the Napoleonic Wars (1815) had to persue a major diplomatic effort to convince other countries to ban the slave trade and sign anti-slavery treaties which permitted the Royal Navy to board their vessels if suspected of transporting slaves.
+An important early step was getting the Congress of Vienna to condemn the Slave Trade (1815).
+The Great Powers werevno important maritime ntions or hve important slave holdings, bu along with their status as great pwers came influence and lent porestige to the British effort.
 Nearly 30 countries eventually signed these treaties.
 Four countries were especially important if Britain was to end the slace trade.
 At the time, European countries had not colonized much of sub-Sahara Africa, although they did control several important ports.
 Several countries has colonies in the Americas (France, Portugal, and Spain) where slavey was important.
 And of course slavery was important in the souther section of the United States.
 The British persuaded an unethusiatic Portugal to abolish the slave trade north of the equator (1815).
 A mixed commission was established at Sierra Leone to adjudicate the slavers arested by the Royal Navy.
 Spain also agreed (1817).
 Bribes helped convinced the Portuguese and Spanish authorities.
 Getting officials to actually cooperate and take action against their nationals involved in slaving, however, proved much more difficult.
 And ths was only the beginning of the diplomatic program.

 American policies on the slave trade were confused and often contradictory.
 The Federal Government had no authority to act on slavery.
 It did had the right to act on the slave trade.
 The U.S. Comgress passed the Slave Trade Act (1819).
 Congress in the Act gave President James Monroe the authority to use the U.S. Navy to end the slave trade.
 Congress also approved the creation of Liberia as a place where freed slaves could be returned to Africa.
 Congress next approved an amendment which equated slave trading with piracy, a stiff provision because piracy was punishable by death.
 The problem with these stiff-sounding measures was that the U.S. Navy was very small and did not have the ability to effectively patrol American waters, let alone African waters.
 And Ameeicans were strongly oppsed to giving the Royal Navy the right to inspect American vessels.
 The War of 1812 had been fought in part over the Royal Navy stopping American-flag vessels and impressing American sailors.
 Senator James DeWolfe of Rhode Island